Rossendale and Darwen (UK Parliament constituency): Boundaries

-Darwen Ward Changes At the 2018 local elections the Darwen electoral wards were changed and re named.
+Darwen Ward Changes At the 2018 local elections the Darwen electoral wards were changed and renamed.
 They are now known as Darwen West, Darwen East, Darwen South and West Pennine.
-Fernhurst ward is now part of Blackburn South and Lower Darwen which is part of the Blackburn constituency.
+The parliamentary boundaries also included parts of the new Blackburn South and Lower Darwen, and Ewood wards.

+2024–present: Under the 2023 Periodic Review of Westminster constituencies which came into effect for the 2024 general election, the constituency was defined as being composed of the following as they existed on 1 December 2020: